fiveman1/rbhopdog/README.md

     Determines if a player is eligible for faste in a given game and style.

+**!map game {map_name}**

+    Gives info about the given map such as the creator, total play count, and the map's asset ID.

 **!mapcount**

     Gives the total map count for bhop and surf.